With Spring on the way, seasoned gardeners are already looking at seed catalogs and picking out their varieties they’ll plant this year.

 If growing a garden is not a possibility for you this year, then make sure to choose a healthy alternative when buying your produce.
 Your local farmers market is a great place to do this.
 You support your local community and get fresh organic produce.
 Most farmers markets are held once or twice a week.
 Make time in your schedule to go to the farmers market, the same as you would go to the store.
 You will not only get fresh veggies but fruits, canned goods, and baked goods.
 Be sure to ask each farmer at their booth if they are organic or if they spray before buying as not all are equal.
 These local farmers are also a great resource for learning the ins and outs of gardening, so don’t be afraid to ask questions.

-To recap here are the Top 5 Tips for Growing Your Own Garden.
+Top 5 Tips for Growing Your Own Garden.

 - Pick your space.